TailinZhou/FedFA/README.md

 # FedFA
 The open-source code of FedFA: Federated Learning with Feature Anchors to Align Features and Classifiers for Heterogeneous Data, accepted by IEEE TMC.

+Please directly run our example Jupiter files for your codes.

 # Citation
 If our code has been helpful to you, we would appreciate a citation as follows: